kolodny/safetest/README.md

    +  // Add one of the following depending on your bundler...
    +
    +  // Webpack:
-   +  webpackContext: !isProd && import.meta.webpackContext('.', {
+   +  webpackContext: isDev && import.meta.webpackContext('.', {
    +    recursive: true,
    +    regExp: /\.safetest$/,
    +    mode: 'lazy'
    +  })
    +
    +  // Vite:
-   +  // importGlob: !isProd && import.meta.glob('./**/*.safetest.{j,t}s{,x}'),
+   +  // importGlob: isDev && import.meta.glob('./**/*.safetest.{j,t}s{,x}'),
    +
    +  // Other:
-   +  // import: !isProd && async (s) => import(`${s.replace(/.*src/, '.').replace(/\.safetest$/, '')}.safetest`),
+   +  // import: isDev && async (s) => import(`${s.replace(/.*src/, '.').replace(/\.safetest$/, '')}.safetest`),
    +
    +});
    ```

    The above magic import makes use of [Webpack Context](https://webpack.js.org/api/module-variables/#importmetawebpackcontext) Or [Vite Glob import](https://vitejs.dev/guide/features.html#glob-import) (or [whatever flavor dynamic import is available](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import)), to bundle the `.safetest.tsx` files in your project separately.
 This allows you to write tests for your application in the same project as your application, without having to worry about setting up a separate test project or about the tests being loaded when loading your application in a non test context.
-The `isProd` check is only really needed if you don't want to leak your tests into production, but it's not strictly necessary.
+The `isDev` check is only really needed if you don't want to leak your tests into production, but it's not strictly necessary.
 In this project it's turned off for the examples since I want to test against the final deployed app to keep things simple.

 1. ### Creating your first tests